RyanFrantz/ryanfrantz.github.io/_posts/2017-09-21-chef-umami.md

 or following [Sandra's Semi-homemade](http://www.foodnetwork.com/shows/semi-homemade-cooking-with-sandra-lee) recipes) and they're more likely to get on the good foot and stay there.

+Apply this to writing tests for Chef cookbooks.
+There are several hurdles people need to address when writing tests:

+1. "It's like learning a second language.
+I don't have time."
+2. Writing tests can feel a monotonous process.
+3. No tests have ever been written and it's unclear where to begin.

+Couple #2 and #3 you've got a doozy of a barrier to entry.

 And so it is that `chef-umami` came to be! `chef-umami` exists to help make it easy to get started with a set of tests written specifically for **your** cookbook.
 Here, see it in action:

 <script type="text/javascript" src="https://asciinema.org/a/138816.js" id="asciicast-138816" async></script>

+In practice, `chef-umami` generated over 600 unit tests in one of our large cookbooks!
+75% of the tests passed, a lot of engineering time was saved, and our confidence in the operation of the code increased.
+I reckon an hour or two hours' worth of time would be required to fix up the remaining 25% of the tests.
+That feels a lot easier to manage than writing 600 tests from scratch.

 To be certain `chef-umami` needs more work and there are certain opinions baked into the code.
 But I'm excited to see how it works for other folks and